612-306-9558

 Types of ADUs Allowed

-ADUs in Mesa County can be either attached or detached from the primary dwelling.
+You can build ADUs in Mesa County that are either attached or detached from the primary dwelling.
 Attached ADUs are often converted spaces within the primary structure, like a basement or garage.
-Detached ADUs are separate structures located on the same lot as the primary residence, such as a backyard cottage or a converted garage that is physically detached from the main house.
+You can create a detached ADU, those are separate structures located on the same lot as your primary residence, such as a backyard cottage or a converted garage that is physically detached from your main house.

 Zoning and Permit Requirements